The monoid of monotone functions on a poset and quasi-arithmetic multiplicities for uniform matroids: Introduction

 In this paper we describe the structure of the monoid $\mathcal Q(M)$, with a special focus on the case of uniform matroids.
 Via an appropriate prime-wise slicing of the monoid, we can translate the problem of studying multiplicities on a given uniform matroid to the study of additive submonoids of a cartesian product of copies of the monoid $(\mathbb N, +)$.
 These submonoids are isomorphic to the set of monotone functions over a partially ordered set.

 The paper is organized as follows.
 In Section~\ref{sec:monotone-functions} we study the structure of the monoid of natural-valued monotone functions on an arbitrary finite poset, describing its set of irreducibles (Proposition~\ref{prop:irred-pos}), a presentation of the associated monoid (Theorem~\ref{th:canonical-sg}, which is similar to \cite[Theorem 2.1]{p-partitions} for $P$-partitions), and the cone arising as its convex hull (Theorem~\ref{theo::supp}).
-We also describe the Cohen-Macaulay type of the monoid ring (Theorem~\ref{theo:Gor}), characterize the Gorenstein property, and provide a Gr\"obner basis for its defining ideal (Theorem~\ref{th:groebner-im}).
-An irreducible monotone function over an ordered set rarely is a prime element of the monoid: in Theorems \ref{th:char-prime} and~\ref{th:char-prime-comb} we give a characterization of irreducible monotone functions that are prime.
+We provide a Gr\"obner basis for its defining ideal (Theorem~\ref{th:groebner-im}), characterize the Gorenstein property (Theorem~\ref{theo:Gor}), and describe the Cohen-Macaulay type of the monoid ring for certain posets (Proposition \ref{rem:type}) .
+An irreducible monotone function over a partially ordered set rarely is a prime element of the monoid: in Theorems \ref{th:char-prime} and~\ref{th:char-prime-comb} we give a characterization of irreducible monotone functions that are prime.

 In Section 3 we focus on the monoid of quasi-arithmetic multiplicities of a matroid.
 First we describe its structure in general, as a direct product of simpler monoids (Proposition \ref{infprod}); then we describe every factor in the case of uniform matroids (Proposition \ref{prop:gm-mf}).
 Then, by applying results of Section 2, we determine when a slice of the set of multiplicity functions over an uniform matroid is Gorenstein (Theorem~\ref{prop:type}), and also compute the Cohen-Macaulay type in some extremal cases.
 Furthermore, in Theorem~\ref{prop:uni_prime} we characterize the irreducible and the prime elements of this monoid.